Nonadiabatic Quantum Dynamics of Molecules Scattering from Metal Surfaces: Results

-The first results of the benchmark are presented in Fig.~\ref{vib_bench}, which compares the final vibrational distributions after scattering obtained by each method.
-As a qualitative point of reference, we additionally include experimental data obtained from Ref.~\citen{kruger15}, which considers an isotropic initial orientation of the incoming molecule.
-In Fig.~\ref{vib_bench}(c), when $\nu_\text{ini}=3$ and $\text{KE}_\text{ini} = 1.0$ eV, existing experimental data is included for when the incoming molecule has the N nucleus oriented down towards the surface, which serves as a more reliable quantitative reference for the model under consideration.
-We observe that while the model captures the correct physics on a qualitative level, the numerically exact HEOM data is quantitatively different to the corresponding N-down experimental data.
-For example, the population of the $\nu=3$ vibrational quantum state is higher and the population of the $\nu=2$ state is lower in HEOM compared to the N-down experiment.
+As a qualitative point of reference, we additionally include experimental data corresponding either to an isotropic initial orientation of the incoming molecule, or to cases where the incoming molecule has the N nucleus oriented down towards the surface; the latter serving as a more reliable reference for the model under consideration.
+By virtue of being numerically exact, comparison of the HEOM data with experimental results exposes the limitations associated with considering a reduced model of the scattering molecule and neglecting phonons in the surface.
+For example, consider Fig.~\ref{vib_bench}(c), which compares the final vibrational distributions after scattering when $\nu_\text{ini}=3$ and $\text{KE}_\text{ini} = 1.0$eV.
+The population of the $\nu=3$ vibrational quantum state is higher and the population of the $\nu=2$ state is lower in HEOM compared to the N-down experiment.
 This is likely due to the neglect of additional energy dissipation channels, such as energy transfer to phonons in the surface, or nuclear degrees of freedom beyond 2D such as the rotational motion of the molecule.
 This also emphasizes the importance of scrutinizing approximate dynamics methods of propagation with respect to numerically exact data for the same model, rather than directly comparing against experimental data.
-Having said that, we find that the isotropic experimental data, which has been reported also for higher vibrational initial states, is qualitatively reproduced by HEOM and the employed model in all parameter regimes tested.
+Having said that, we find that the experimental data is qualitatively reproduced by HEOM and the employed model in all parameter regimes tested here, particularly for higher vibrational initial states.
 This confirms that the model captures the essential aspects of nonadiabatic gas-surface scattering and provides a suitable platform to assess approximate MQC methods.